san00/100-days-of-code/log.md

 **Today's Progress**: Completed core functionality and page design

-**Thoughts** Okay, so I did more than an hour today,which is not unusual and got the functionality and page design done.
-Need to view and test on other devices and finish some minor JS refactoring, but I'm happy to have finished with another project to show for my efforts
-Onward & upward :)
+**Thoughts** Okay, so I did more than an hour today, which is not unusual and got the functionality and page design done.
+Need to view and test on other devices and finish some minor JS refactoring, but I'm happy to have finished with another project to show for my efforts, Onward & upward. :)

 ### Day 7: 13th,